search-openmobilesearch

 (g) is a person in whose case payment or deduction of tax has been deferred on ESOP

-(h) who has any brought forward loss or loss to be carried forward under any head of income
+(h) has any brought forward loss or loss to be carried forward under any head of income

 This return is applicable for Individual and Hindu Undivided Family (HUF)

-Not having Income under the head Profits and Gains of Business or Profession Who is not eligible for filing ITR-1
+Not having Income under the head Profits and Gains of Business or Profession

 3. ITR-3- Applicable for Individual and HUF